SBS Hampshire: supporting men in our communities

 - Funding and partners

-The partnership has secured more than €2.6 million of European funding from the EU Interreg 2 Seas Programme 2014-2020 (co-funded by the European Regional Development Fund), which will be support this project over the next four years.
+The partnership secured more than €2.6 million of European funding from the EU Interreg 2 Seas Programme 2014-2020 (co-funded by the European Regional Development Fund), which supported this project between 2017 and 2021.

 - The Health and Europe Centre (UK)